bretth/saltstack-ops-handbook/README.md

  _To understand how to use this living handbook template there is a _ [_short guide you should read first_](https://www.notion.so/About-the-Ops-Handbook-for-97a8b1ac4c4340bd86b9c205ac8399b9) _._

 This is a gentle tutorial to SaltStack, a python tool for infrastructure management, orchestration and all the other buzzwords for configuring servers and deploying code.
 The guide introduces the fundamentals of SaltStack by giving it the inception treatment, bootstrapping a master and minion with the _salt-ssh_ command.
-It also aims to explore some conventions for solo developers or small teams to structure and manage a saltstack project.
+It also aims to explore some sustainable [12factorapp](http://12factor.net) conventions for small projects to structure and manage a saltstack project.

 A [github repository](https://github.com/bretth/saltstack-ops-handbook) accompanies this guide with a branch for each part if you wish to clone and replace the variables with your own.
+I encourage you to report bugs, add feature requests, and even ask for help as an issue if something is unclear.

-It makes better sense to [follow these docs on notion](https://www.notion.so/SaltStack-Ops-Handbook-for-example-com-6649fb3cce8f4817a504975f0c237163) .
+It also makes better sense to [follow these docs on notion](https://www.notion.so/SaltStack-Ops-Handbook-for-example-com-6649fb3cce8f4817a504975f0c237163) .

 [SaltStack automation for CloudOps, ITOps & DevOps at scale](https://saltstack.com)